What is the Choose Well Website and Facility Score?

 The Choose Well scoring tool evaluates a facility's compliance with 73 Title 22 regulations that are associated with the 11 Quality Measures.
 Citations in any given Quality Measure will lower a facility's Choose Well score.
 Every facility starts with 100 points.
 Families can see how many citations a facility has received from the state in each Quality Measure.

-Recently licensed facilities volunteering for the Choose Well program who have not yet received a post-licensing state inspection will not have any pubic documents data to put into the scoring tool.
+Recently licensed facilities volunteering for the Choose Well program who have not yet received a post-licensing state inspection will not have any public documents data to put into the scoring tool.
 These facilities are designated as Not Rated (NR) until they have had a state inspection.

 Facility Provided Documents/Bonus Points: Bonus points are given to those facilities that upload any of five key documents that relate to information consumers care about.
 A facility gets points added to its Public Records score for each of the five key documents it uploads.
 These documents are: